 Rights of Passage

 Rights of Passage is one of Covenant House Alaska’s Transitional Living program sites.
+This program is located in the Dena'ina House in Downtown Anchorage and has 25 single bed rooms.
 Most homeless youth who come through our doors have never learned how to live independently.
 Through Rights of Passage, our residents learn to do their own shopping, cooking, and cleaning, and even socialize with their "neighbors," often sharing meals and developing friendships.
 While learning these important life skills, Rights of Passage residents are also required to complete their education and hold down a job.
 There are rules to be observed and expectations are high, but Covenant House Alaska counselors are there along the way, offering assistance whenever needed, and making sure that our youth fulfill their responsibilities.
 When they graduate from Rights of Passage, our youth have a sense of accomplishment they've never known before.

 While at Rights of Passage, youth have access to services including:

 - Employment and educational assistance

 - Vocational assistance on topics including interviewing, proper dress, job retention and employer/employee interactions

 - Job readiness skills and employment support

 - Independent living skills workshops on topics such as paying rent, maintaining a checking account and setting short/long-term goals